 Johnny Manziel was a 3-star Quarterback that wasn’t missed by all the major colleges but was completely missed by all major recruiting services and outlets.
 How does arguably the most exciting college Quarterback of all time get missed and not ranked as a 5 star?
-Braxton Miller is now a WR for Ohio St and was ranked as the number one dual threat QB in the 2011 class according to rivals.
+Braxton Miller is now a WR for Ohio St and was rated as the number one dual-threat QB in the 2011 class according to rivals.
 Manziel was ranked 14th.

 Jeff Driskel was the Number One ranked QB for that class overall and nationally ranked as the 32 players overall in the class.
 What happened from his high school career to college career that changes his ability to make plays.
 Injuries?
 Bad luck?

 The answer is nothing.
 He clearly shouldn’t have been ranked as high as he was.
 But why was he?